-Table 3.
-Cans Report Columns Column Description Conference Id The internal unique conference identifier Call Created Date and time when the call was created Access Code The conference account access code that was entered Custom Name The caller custom name if this name was entered in the Operator Console or in the Web Admin Interface Called # The called number, i.e. the number to which called the caller Calling # The incoming calling number, i.e. the number from which called the caller Duration Indicates duration of the call Call Ended Date and time when the call was dropped (disconnected) Reason The reason of the disconnection, for instance Normal, Dropped by host, Incorrect access code, Moved to other conference.
-NOANSWER, CONGESTION, etc.
+C. I Column Description Conf Id The internal unique conference identifier Conf# The number of the conference where the user was assigned to Call Created Date and time when the call was created Access Code The conference account access code that was entered Custom Name The caller custom name if this name was entered in the Operator Console or in the Web Admin Interface Called # The called number, i.e. the number to which called the caller Calling # The incoming calling number, i.e. the number from which called the caller Duration Indicates duration of the call Call Ended Date and time when the call was dropped (disconnected) Reason The reason of the disconnection, for instance Normal, Dropped by host, Incorrect access code, Moved to other conference.
+NOANSWER, CONGESTION, etc. Initiator Who initiated the disconnection; possible values: BRIDGE and USER